 Any Project Applicant seeking to appeal must adhere to the included timeline.
 Failure to meet a deadline in the timeline voids the Project Applicant’s appeal.

+The Panel’s preliminary Priority Listing/Ranked List will be publicly posted/sent to all applicants.

+Project applicants who are eligible to appeal (per section 2 above) are given one business day to request copies of scorecards by emailing fmcoc@homebaseccc.org.
+Applicants who are not eligible to appeal may request their scorecard after the appeals process is complete.

+Anonymized scorecards with the average final score for each scoring factor for each project the scorecard is requested for will be provided.

-Project Applicants must provide notice to the CoC of an intent to appeal.
-The due date for this notice will be contained in the official CoC Competition Timeline.
+After receiving a scorecard, Project Applicants must provide notice to Homebase of an intent to appeal.
+The due date for this notice will be contained in the official CoC Competition Timeline, or is 24 hours after a scorecard is received.
 This notice must include:

-A statement as to why the project is eligible to appeal.
+A statement as to why the project is eligible to appeal (see section 2 above).

-The basis for the appeal
+The basis/subject for the appeal (see section 3 above).

 A brief statement of the facts upon which the Project Applicant bases its appeal.
 These facts need not be complete, but must give the CoC a sufficient understanding for the basis of the appeal.

-The CoC will contact the appealing Project Applicant in an attempt to clarify the scoring decision and determine if the appeal can be resolved without requiring a formal hearing.
+Homebase will contact the appealing Project Applicant in an attempt to clarify the scoring decision and determine if the appeal can be resolved without requiring a formal hearing.

+If it is deemed that the appealing project is not eligible or does not have a basis/subject outlined in section 3 above, the appeal will be rejected.

-If a resolution is not possible, the Project Applicant will submit a formal appeal pursuant to the official CoC Competition Timeline.
+If the project is eligible and may have a sufficient basis/subject, the Project Applicant will submit a formal appeal pursuant to the official CoC Competition Timeline.

 The Formal Appeal must consist of a short, clear, written statement no longer than two pages of the basis for the Project Applicant’s appeal of the Review and Rank Panel’s decision.

-The Formal Appeal must be sent as an attachment to the Collaborative Applicant.
+The Formal Appeal must be sent as an attachment to Homebase.

-Upon timely receipt of the Formal Appeal, the Collaborative Applicant will convene the Appeal Panel and set a time and date for the Appeal Hearing.
+Upon timely receipt of the Formal Appeal, Homebase will convene the Appeal Panel and set a time and date for the Appeal Hearing.

 The Appeal Hearing shall be conducted according to the following procedure:

-The Appeal Hearing will be conducted telephonically.
+The Appeal Hearing will be conducted by videoconference.

-The Appeal Panel will join the call with the neutral facilitator and a representative of the Review and Rank Panel.
+The Appeal Panel will join the call with Homebase and a representative of the Review and Rank Panel.

-The neutral facilitator will explain the facts of the appeal and answer any procedural questions.
+Homebase will explain the facts of the appeal and answer any procedural questions.

 The Appeal Panel may ask the Review and Rank Panel member questions about the Review and Rank Process to clarify what occurred during Review and Rank and what information the Panel considered in evaluating the Project Applicant.